How Exit Intent Popups Can Boost Your Signups by 150%

 Make it attractive

-Use colours, shapes, fonts and other design elements to make your popup appeal to prospective buyers.
+Use colours, shapes, fonts and other design elements to make your exit intent popup appeal to prospective buyers.

 Images capture the attention, and they can add beauty and style to your pitch.